-On May 14, 2021, the Company announced the acquisition of three mineral concessions, Carmelita 2005, Carmelita 2005 I and Carmelita 2005 II concessions (collectively "Carmelita"), totaling 800 hectares, which are strategically located less than three kilometers west of Bethania, located in the district of Acobambilla, department of Huancavelica and in the district of Chongos Altos, department of Junín, Peru.
+On May 14, 2021, the Company announced the acquisition of three mineral concessions, Carmelita 2005, Carmelita 2005 I and Carmelita 2005 II concessions (collectively "Carmelita"), which are strategically located less than three kilometers west of Bethania, located in the district of Acobambilla, department of Huancavelica and in the district of Chongos Altos, department of Junín, Peru.
 The Carmelita concessions were host to small-scale mining activities until early 2020, producing silver-polymetallic material very similar to Bethania.
 Kuya Silver plans to incorporate Carmelita into its operating activities at Bethania going forward.

-The total purchase price of \$892,500, consisted of \$492,500 in cash and \$400,000 in common shares.
+The total purchase price of \$892,500 consisted of \$492,500 in cash and \$400,000 in common shares.
 Upon signing of the agreements, \$293,500 was paid.
-The remaining \$199,000 was due on May 14, 2022, and the vendor has agreed to extend the due date to later in 2022.
-The \$400,000 in common shares in the capital of the Company will be issued on the eighteen-month anniversary of signing the agreements at a deemed price per common share equal to the 10-day average closing price of the common shares on the CSE, ending on the day prior to issuance.
+The remaining \$199,000 was due on May 14, 2022 (see below).
+The \$400,000 in common shares in the capital of the Company is due to be issued on the eighteenmonth anniversary of signing the agreements at a deemed price per common share equal to the 10-day average closing price of the common shares on the CSE, ending on the day prior to issuance.
+Prior to the cash payment due date of May 14, 2022, Kuya Silver and the vendor engaged in a process of renegotiating certain terms of these agreements, and we expect to complete the acquisition by the original eighteenmonth anniversary of signing the agreements.